-- DR at least six months prior to any capacity auction in which the DR is offered.
+- The MMU recommends that intermittent resources, including storage, not be permitted to offer capacity MW based on energy deliveries that exceed their defined deliverability rights (CIRs).
+Only energy output for such resources at or below the designated CIR/deliverability level should be recognized in the definition of derated capacity (e.g. ELCC).
+Correctly defined ELCC derating factors are lower than the CIRs required to meet those derating factors.
 (Priority: High.
-First reported 2016.
-Status: Not adopted.) - The MMU recommends that Energy Efficiency Resources (EE) not be included in the capacity market because PJM's load forecasts now account for EE, unlike the situation when EE was first added to the capacity market.20 (Priority: Medium.
-First reported 2016.
-Status: Not adopted.) - The MMU recommends that intermittent resources, including storage, not be permitted to offer capacity MW based on energy deliveries that exceed their defined deliverability rights (CIRs).
-Only energy output for such resources below the designated CIR/deliverability level should be recognized in the definition of derated capacity (e.g. ELCC).
-Correctly defined derating factors will be lower than the CIRs required to meet those derating factors.
-(Priority: High.
 First reported 2021.
-Status: Not adopted.) - The MMU recommends that PJM require all market participants to meet their deliverability requirements under the same rules.
-PJM should end the practice of giving away winter CIRs that appear to exist because other resources paid for the supporting network upgrades.
+Status: Adopted 2023.) - The MMU recommends that PJM require all market participants to meet their deliverability requirements under the same rules.
+PJM should end the practice of giving away, only to intermittent resources, winter CIRs that appear to exist because other resources paid for the supporting network upgrades.
 (Priority: High.
 First reported 2017.
 Status: Not adopted.)21 - The MMU recommends that the must offer rule in the capacity market apply to all capacity resources.
-There is no reason to exempt intermittent and capacity storage resources, including hydro, and demand resources and energy efficiency resources from the must offer requirement.
-The same rules should apply to all capacity resources.
+There is no reason to exempt intermittent and capacity storage resources, including hydro, and demand resources from the must offer requirement.
+The same rules should apply to all capacity resources in order to ensure open access to the transmission system and prevent the exercise of market power through withholding.
 (Priority: High.
 First reported 2021.
-Status: Not adopted.)
+Status: Not adopted.) - The MMU recommends that PJM require all market sellers of proposed generation capacity resources, including thermal and intermittent, to submit a binding notice of intent to offer at least six months prior to the base residual auction.
+This is consistent with the overall MMU recommendation that all capacity resources have a must offer obligation in the capacity market auctions.
+(Priority: High.
+First reported Q3 2023.
+Status: Partially adopted.)